CityJet

-CityJet is an Irish regional airline with headquarters in Swords, Dublin.
+CityJet is an Irish regional airline with headquarters at Dublin Airport.
 It was founded in 1992 and has gone through a series of corporate structures.
+In 2023, it merged with Air Nostrum, forming Strategic Alliance of Regional Airlines (SARA).

-Air France sold CityJet to Intro Aviation in May 2014; in March 2016 the airline was bought by founder Pat Byrne and other investors.
-Since 2017, CityJet had moved away from scheduled flights and has instead focused on wet leasing and charter flights.
-As of August 2020, the airline operates wet-lease services on behalf of Scandinavian Airlines.
+The airline was sold to Air France in 2000 and then by Air France to Intro Aviation in May 2014; in March 2016, the airline was bought by founder Pat Byrne and other investors.
+CityJet ended its own-brand scheduled services in 2018 and is now a major provider of wet leasing to European airlines.
+Prior to the merger, in summer 2023, CityJet was operating wet lease services on behalf of Brussels Airlines, Lufthansa and Scandinavian Airlines.

+Over 450 of CityJet's 600+ staff are employed in Copenhagen in both flying and ground roles, making CityJet one of the most significant airline employers in Denmark, with further crew employed in Sweden.
+In addition to its head office at Dublin Airport and crew planning centre in Luton, CityJet has a maintenance hangar and offices in Copenhagen Kastrup Airport.

 History

 Early years

-Cityjet was founded in 1992 as Business City Direct and commenced operations in January 1994, serving a single route between Dublin and London City Airport under a franchise agreement with Virgin Atlantic, in which it paid fees and charges to Virgin in order to operate as Virgin Cityjet and use Virgin Atlantic' distribution channels.
+CityJet was founded in 1992 as Business City Direct and commenced operations in December 1993.
+In January 1994 it started a single route between Dublin and London City Airport under a franchise agreement with Virgin Atlantic, in which it paid fees and charges to Virgin in order to operate as Virgin CityJet and use Virgin Atlantic's distribution channels.
 The airline was mainly competing with British Midland and Aer Lingus services from Dublin to London Heathrow and Ryanair services from Dublin to London Stansted.
-However, Cityjet held a monopoly on services to London City until Aer Lingus launched services from Dublin to London City in September 1999.
+However, CityJet held a monopoly on services to London City until Aer Lingus launched services from Dublin to London City in September 1999.

-In June 1995, Virgin Cityjet debuted with flights between Dublin and Brussels, competing with Sabena and Aer Lingus initially.
+In June 1995, Virgin CityJet debuted with flights between Dublin and Brussels, competing with Sabena and Aer Lingus initially.

 In 1996, the airline terminated its franchise agreement with Virgin Atlantic on short notice and decided to continue operations using its own CityJet name from the end of July that year.
 By then, the airline flew scheduled flights from Dublin to London City, Brussels and Malaga.
 The decision to discontinue the Virgin Atlantic franchise came as Virgin itself entered the European short-haul market with budget carrier Virgin Express, and CityJet feared customers could confuse the low-cost carrier with its own full-service operation.